disastrid/instruments_lab/docs/_research/absurd-music-design.md

 - basic laser cutter materials (e.g. MDF, acrylic, cardboard)
 - textile materials (e.g. conductive wires, fabrics, leather)

-The realised projects will be presented to during a public event at the end of the second hackathon day.
+The realised projects will be presented during a public event at the end of the second hackathon day.
 Below a first draft of the event schedule.

 {% include single-image-research.html fileName="absurd-music-design/Schedule.png" %}